Johnz88x/Quill-Lite-App/README.txt

-﻿Creating an application for our Product Quill Lite SHawls
+﻿Creating an application for our Product Quill Lite Shawls

 2024-06-10

-WORK LOG (Time in UTC)

 1420